Soon no Pearl Harbor survivors will be alive. People turn to other ways to learn about the bombing

 “I can still see what was happening.”

-The ceremony begins with a moment of silence at 7:55 a.m., the same time the attack began on Dec.
+The ceremony began with a moment of silence at 7:55 a.m. local, the same time the attack began on Dec.
 7, 1941.
-Solemn rituals follow.
+Solemn rituals followed.

-Fighter jets fly overhead in “missing man formation," in which one jet peels off to symbolize those lost.
-Survivors present wreaths to honor the dead, though active duty troops have assumed this job in recent years.
-Survivors rise to salute active duty sailors who themselves salute as their ship passes the USS Arizona Memorial, which sits above submerged hull of the battleship sunk in the attack.
+Fighter jets flew overhead in “missing man formation,” in which one jet peels off to symbolize those lost.
+Survivors typically present wreaths to honor the dead, though active duty troops have assumed this job in recent years.
+Survivors also would rise to salute active duty sailors who themselves salute as their ship passes the USS Arizona Memorial, which sits above submerged hull of the battleship sunk in the attack.

 About 2,000 survivors attended the 50th anniversary event in 1991.
 A few dozen have showed in recent decades.
 Last year, only two made it.
 That is out of an estimated 87,000 troops stationed on Oahu that day.